ByMarilyn/git-essentials/README.md

 ## Deployment notes
+Blah Blah
 ## Staging notes
+Blah Blah

-#How to use repo notes
+## How to use repo notes
+Blah Blah